 Students will register for two prescribed courses each semester (Spring, Summer and Fall).
-Both courses must be dropped before the first day of the semester to receive a 100% refund and within the first three days of the start date of the semester to receive a 95% refund.
-No refund (reversal of tuition) will be provided after the third day of the semester for either class.
+Both courses must be dropped before the first day of the semester to receive a 100% tuition refund\ and within the first three days of the start date of the semester to receive a 95% tuition refund.\ No refund (reversal of tuition) will be provided after the third day of the semester for either class. \During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition).
+After the first three days of the start of the semester and before the start of the fifth week/module, students have the option to withdraw from their courses with a 0% tuition refund and a grade of "W" on their transcript (not included in GPA).
+Once the fifth week of the course starts, students are no longer able to withdraw from their course and will receive the grade earned.
+Students who discontinue class attendance and neglect to withdraw officially from the course are subject to failing the class.

-Students who receive any form of financial aid must consult with the One Stop Student Center if their registered units drop below the required number of units for continuation of aid.
+Students who receive any form of financial aid must consult with the Torero Hub team if their registered units drop below the required number of units for continuation of aid.